-Turning to sentences headed by no, we have seen that sentence (5c) has the \forall -reading.
-Assume that it has the following truth and falsity conditions:
+Turning to donkey sentences headed by no, let us first consider one that has the \forall -reading.
+Assume that sentence (5c), repeated here, has the following truth and falsity conditions:

-- (10) No man who has an umbrella leaves it home on a day like this. = (5c) - a. true iff no umbrella-owner leaves any of his umbrellas home; - b. false iff at least one umbrella-owner leaves all his umbrellas home; - c. neither in all other cases, in particular, if every umbrella-owner takes exactly one umbrella along, and someone also leaves one home.
+- (10) No man who has an umbrella leaves it home on a day like this. = (5c) - a. true iff no umbrella-owner leaves any of his umbrellas home; - b. false iff at least one leaves all his umbrellas home; - c. neither otherwise; in particular, if everyone takes exactly one umbrella along, and someone also leaves one home.